 a.k.a. the exact opposite of the IT you’re thinking of

 If you want to examine the Zeitgeist of Roaring Twenties USA in serious book form, read The Great Gatsby.
 If you want to do the same but in a lighthearted film, watch It.
 This silent rom-com about a plucky shopgirl — Clara Bow, in her star-making performance — with a crush on her very rich and handsome employer could hardly be more emblematic of the decade if it tried.
 It was a huge commercial success, and Bow skyrocketed to becoming the biggest movie star of the 1920s — she was the It girl.
 The It girl.
 (Yes, that’s where the term comes from.)

 Dir.
 F. W. Murnau, 94 min., 1927

 “Arguably, the finest film of the silent era, but quite certainly, the most beautiful pictorially,” according to William K. Everson in American Silent Film.
-The plot is incredibly simple — married country farmer is seduced by a city vamp into agreeing to murder his wife (virtuous, angelic, mother of his child), things snowball from there — but the visuals are sumptuously rich.
+The plot is incredibly simple — a married country farmer is seduced by a city vamp into agreeing to murder his wife (virtuous, angelic, mother of his child), things snowball from there — but the visuals are sumptuously rich.
 Murnau was one of the greats of the silent era, and his untimely car accident death means we tragically never got to see him transition into the sound era.
 Of all the dramatic directors of the silent era, Murnau is hands down my favorite.
-While I chose Sunrise because it Is his most iconic, his earlier German works are similarly outstanding, from Faust to the legendary Nosferatu to The Last Laugh, a feature-length work which famously features no intertitles — a feat possible because Murnau’s uncanny ability to visualize his character’s emotional states and inner conflicts is unparalleled.
+While I chose Sunrise because it Is his most iconic, his earlier German works are similarly outstanding, from Faust to the legendary Nosferatu to The Last Laugh, a feature-length work that famously features no intertitles — a feat possible because of Murnau’s uncanny ability to visualize his character’s emotional states and inner conflicts is unparalleled.

 Sir Arne’s Treasure (Her Arnes pengar)